retronav/ipcsockd/README.md

 ## Install

-ipcsockd requires a Rust toolchain installed.
+ipcsockd requires a [Rust toolchain](https://rustup.rs) to compile.
 To build a debug build (ideal for testing/reporting bugs), run

 ```
 cargo build
 ```

-For a release build (no debug information, ideal to distribute or run in production), run
+For a release build (ideal to distribute or run in production), run

 ```
 cargo build --release